How it Works

 -AL

-I provide both psychotherapy and coaching services, and I work with my clients in a number of different ways.
-Here’s the basics:
+While I work with my clients in a number of different ways, here’s the basics:

 • We have regular conversations.
 The number per month generally varies between 2-4.
 The length is a minimum of 50 minutes, but in some cases they’re longer.